We know data migration

 - adopt a new technology.

 As a key part of system implementation, data migration is, when possible, automated in order to free up human resources for more strategic tasks.
+Learn more about the basics of data migration.

 The planning phase involves analyzing current and future storage environments and dependencies, while eliciting requirements, and creating tools and procedures to support the migration.